This 1-Minute Trick Will De-Bloat Your Face, Beauty Experts Say

 Make sure your beauty blender is clean every time.

 If you are trying the beautyblender trick with your foundation or skincare products, be sure to make sure it is completely clean before you use it, whether that means using a new one or one that has been thoroughly washed.
-Alain Michon, MD, medical director at the Ottawa Skin Clinic explains that you have to be careful to "always use a clean sponge, as the bacteria from the sponge might cause your face to break out."
+Alain Michon, MD, medical director at Project Skin MD Ottawa explains that you have to be careful to "always use a clean sponge, as the bacteria from the sponge might cause your face to break out."

 Michon recognizes that this is a "good short-term solution to help de-bloat your face," but suggests exploring alternate, more sterile options, like a face roller if you plan on doing it consistently to avoid this.